wyomingw4w/wyomingw4w.org/_pages/financial.md

 4. **Call Women for Women at {{ site.author.phone }}**.

-**When you call**, one of our volunteers will ask you a few questions, including about your income, health insurance, family support, children, and extenuating circumstances.
+**When you call**, one of our volunteers will ask you a few questions, which may include questions about your income, family support, children, and extenuating circumstances.
 We will also need to know:

 * Which clinic you are planning to use.